khrona/awesomium-wiki/tutorials/tutorial-2-displaying-your-first-page.md

 ---

-In this tutorial, we'll load our own HTML into a WebView and display it within a window.
+<p class="intro">In this tutorial, we'll load our own HTML into a WebView and display it within a window.</p>

 ### Start With This Code